 - Construction accidents

 - Slip and fall or other accidents in your workplace

 - Medical malpractice in a nursing home or similar facility

 Those who suffer from nerve injuries and paralysis have some of the most severe and life-changing consequences, and compensation for these damages is typically high in value.
 Our clients suffering from paralysis or severe nerve damage often receive compensation for:

 - Long-term medical costs, including surgery, physical therapy, wheelchair, and other devices

 - Pain and suffering

 - Alterations to home and vehicle to accommodate for the injuries

 At Aghabegian & Associates, PC, we are dedicated to defending the rights and relentlessly pursuing the maximum compensation for victims of paralysis or nerve injuries.
-With over 20 years of experience, we are trusted by our clients to treat them with compassion, honesty, and respect while aggressively fighting on their behalf.
+With over 40 years of combined experience, we are trusted by our clients to treat them with compassion, honesty, and respect while aggressively fighting on their behalf.
 Our personal injury cases are all taken on a contingency-fee basis – you owe no legal fees unless we are successful.
 Contact us today at (818) 507-4311 to schedule a free consultation.